 Big Lie #1: Osteoporosis is a devastating disease.

-In Chapter 1 of the Save Our Bones Program I shatter the current osteoporosis definition and explain why it is not a disease.
+In Chapter 1 of the Osteoporosis Reversal Program I shatter the current osteoporosis definition and explain why it is not a disease.
 In essence, the medical establishment wants you to believe that you are disease-ridden and your bones have deteriorated to the point of no return… unless you take the miraculous osteoporosis drugs.
-If you haven’t yet, check out the blog post ‘Osteoporosis is NOT a Disease’, where I summarize the topic, and download my free Natural Bone-Building Handbook.
+If you haven’t yet, check out the blog post ‘Osteoporosis is NOT a Disease', where I summarize the topic, and download my free Natural Bone-Building Handbook.

 Quite eye-opening, to say the least…